jg-digital-media/learning_companion_app/readme.md

   + `COMPLETED: 23-10-2025 ` - Build markup for the daily quote `motivation.php`
 + `TODO: ` - Plan Font Stack
 + `TODO: ` - Reset progress tracking on button click
-+ `TODO: ` - Quiz/Triva Flashcards. - flip cards to see answer.  - Try for flip animations.
++ `COMPLETED: 24-10-2025 ` - Quiz/Triva Flashcards. - flip cards to see answer.  - Try for flip animations.
 + `TODO: ` - When ready, get an estimate the size in bytes/megabytes if appropriate it'll take to store progress tracking in `.localStorage`.
 + `TODO: ` - Finalise footer.php template
 + `TODO: ` - `btn---search` span - transition scale on span element when search button is hovered.